 Maca Bana Villas offers a laid-back atmosphere with unique private villas and tranquil surroundings.
 If you are looking for large home from home accommodation, would like to self-cater or are simply looking for somewhere a bit different, we think this is a great little find.

 This is a collection of villas rather than a resort so we wouldn't recommend it for those looking for the full service of a resort however reception is usually open 9am - 9pm weekdays and 9am-4pm weekends.
 Guests are given a local mobile so that when reception isn't manned, they can contact hotel staff in an emergency.

-The seven villas are well spaced out amongst the two acres of gardens and are perfect for those who are looking for something a bit different rather than just another hotel room.
+The seven villas are well spaced out among the two acres of gardens and are perfect for those who are looking for something a bit different rather than just another hotel room.
 The villas are characterful and cosy, giving a ‘home from home’ feeling, and each is unique.

 One Bedroom Villa

 Both of the one bedroom villas feature four-poster king size bed, Wi-Fi, stereo system with CD-player and ceiling fans.
 The kitchen is fully fitted, with fridge, ice maker, oven, microwave, Nespresso machine, kettle, coffee maker and blender along with all crockery and cooking utensils.

 Deluxe Villa - Single Storey

 These deluxe villas are extremely spacious and designed for maximum comfort and privacy inside and out.
 As well as a large living room and fully fitted kitchen there are two air-conditioned en suite bedrooms, a master bedroom with a four-poster bed and a second bedroom with two queen beds.
 A large sun deck features a hot tub large enough for six people.